dotnet/AspNetCore.Docs/aspnetcore/fundamentals/hosting.md

 ### Prevent Hosting Startup

 Prevents the automatic loading of hosting startup assemblies, including hosting startup assemblies configured by the app's assembly.
-See [Add app features using a platform-specific configuration](xref:host-and-deploy/platform-specific-configuration) for more information.
+See [Enhance an app with a platform-specific configuration](xref:host-and-deploy/platform-specific-configuration) for more information.

 **Key**: preventHostingStartup
 **Type**: *bool* (`true` or `1`)